 If, during a period of financial assistance warning, students fail to meet the required GPA and/or successfully complete the required number of hours, they will be placed on financial assistance suspension and will be ineligible for aid.
 Information regarding the appeal process is provided to students in writing after records are reviewed at the end of each payment period.
 Where extraordinary circumstances exist, students may appeal in writing their suspension to the director of financial assistance.
 The appeal will be presented to the financial assistance appeals committee, which will review the facts and make the final decision regarding the suspension.
 Students appealing financial assistance suspension must meet with the appeal committee.
 If a student appeal is approved, the student is placed on financial assistance probation for one payment period and is eligible for Title IV aid.
 If the student will require more than one payment period to reestablish eligibility with SAP standards, the student may be placed on an academic plan.
 The student will be on financial assistance probation during the first payment period of the academic plan.
 Students must meet SAP requirements at the end of the payment period or meet the requirements of the academic plan to continue to be eligible for financial assistance.
-Failure to meet SAP requirements.
-Students will result in the suspension of Title IV aid until the student regains eligibility by meeting SAP requirements.
+Failure to meet SAP requirements stat must be met.